nikvdp/pbproxy/README.md

 - Print the contents of your local clipboard to stdout: `pbpaste`
 - Insert data into your local clipboard: `echo some data | pbcopy`

-**NOTE**: This tool works the same way regardless of if it's running on a macOS or linux machine, on macs it wraps the native pbcopy and pbaste commands, and on linux it uses xsel or a temp file
+**NOTE**: This tool works the same way regardless of whether it's running on a macOS or a linux machine.
+On macs it wraps the native pbcopy and pbaste commands, and on linux it uses `xsel` or a temp file

 ## Installation